Almost all trees have quantum symmetry: Asymptotics of (quantum) symmetries of graphs and trees

 A class of examples of coherent algebras can be obtained from group actions: Let $G$ be a group acting on a finite set $X$ with $n$ elements and let $R_1, \ldots, R_s$ be the orbits of the induced action of $G$ on $X \times X$ (these are sometimes called \textit{orbitals}).
 For each $R_i$ ($i \in \{ 1, \ldots, s\}$) we define its characteristic matrix $A^{(i)}$ as

 Then the linear span of these matrices is a coherent algebra.

-One can also associate a coherent algebra to a graph $\Gamma$ by considering the coherent algebra generated by its adjacency matrix.
+One can also associate a coherent algebra to a graph $\Gamma$ by considering the coherent algebra generated by its adjacency matrix, i.e.~the intersection of all coherent algebras containing the adjacency matrix of $\Gamma$.
 This is then called the \textbf{coherent algebra of $\Gamma$} and denoted by $\mathcal{CA}(\Gamma)$.

 It is a well-known fact that the coherent algebra of a graph provides a sufficient criterion for a graph to be asymmetric:

 \begin{prop} Let $\Gamma = (V,E)$ be a graph on $n$ vertices.
 Then we have:

 \end{prop}